Introduction to PCIe Express:

 Fig. 1 shows the legacy PCI and PCIe ports.
 PCI is a parallel interface whereas PCIe is a serial interface.
 PCI uses individual buses for each of the devices connected to it instead of a shared one like what PCIe uses.

-The difference in speed between standard PCI interface and 16 slot PCIe is large.
+The difference in speed between a standard PCI interface and 16 slot PCIe is large.
 The legacy PCI has a data rate of 133MB/s but the PCIe has a data rate of 16GB/s.

 Also, PCI slots are the same sizes for all devices.
 PCIe slots differ depending on which form factor it accepts.
 The longest would be the 16-lane slot and, the shortest is for the 1-lane slots.